nishant-Tiwari24/nodemuncher/README.md

-# nodemuncher
-Here’s a description for **NodeMuncher** that highlights its functionality and appeal:
----

 **NodeMuncher** is a powerful and user-friendly CLI tool designed to help developers keep their projects clean and clutter-free.
 It specializes in locating and removing all `node_modules` directories within a specified path, making it easier to manage and maintain your codebase.

 ### Usage: